oshest43/Snippets/README.md

-# sas-snippets
+# snippets
-A collection of short SAS programs and code snippets
+A collection of short programs and code snippets